emmettgb/Neptune.jl/README.md

-This package is a fork of [Pluto.jl](https://github.com/fonsp/Pluto.jl)
+This package is based on a fork of [Pluto.jl](https://github.com/fonsp/Pluto.jl)
 <br>
 <br>